Dvir570/Geographic-Application---OOP-course/README.md

   Dvir Barzilay &
   Shmuel Shimoni

+Program is a project for Ariel University's Object Oriented course.
+Also the project supporter in Gradle.

 # About the project: #
 The program merges CSV files from exported android app called "WiGLE WiFi Wardriving" into one file – taking Wi-Fi networks only and arranging them by time and place.
 For every timestamp it takes the top 10 networks with the strongest signals and arranges them in an ascending order.